-This month we chat to Sally from Our3kidsvtheworld about her favourite family holiday in Asia – Langkawi, MALAYSIA.
+This month we chat to Sally from Our3kidsvtheworld about her ffavourite holiday destination in Asia for family travel – Langkawi, MALAYSIA.
 Have you considered visiting Langkawi with kids?

 Select your island and then spend your days lounging on powdery white sand with turquoise waters lapping at your toes – Langkawi is the perfect destination for honeymooners and luxury travellers.
 But as Sally explains, it is also a wonderful destination for young families and there is plenty to keep the little ones entertained…